poviolabs/PovioKit/Resources/Networking/AlamofireNetworkClient/README.md

            encode: object)
 ```

-#### Similarily as configuring decoder, we can also provide an encoder configuration closure for custom encoding
+#### Similarily as configuring decoder, we can also provide an encoder custom encoding

 ```swift
 struct Model: Encodable {